 If you believe you are a victim of a scam, consider following these tips.

 At Indeed, our mission of helping people get jobs includes working proactively to help keep predatory content out of search results and providing tools to help job seekers protect their personal information and financial well-being.
 We have several teams across the globe dedicated to the safety and authenticity of the jobs posted on our platform.
-Our goal is to maintain the highest level of security and privacy of our users and not show preference for any job or role while keeping Indeed accessible to all .
+Our goal is to maintain the highest level of security and privacy for our users and not show preference for any job or role while keeping Indeed accessible to all.

 The following guidelines are designed to help job seekers recognize and avoid fraudulent tactics.